What are the CME requirements for Physician Assistants?

 Be sure to use correct grammar and punctuation and include the full site address when completing this form.
 Failure to do so may delay processing.

-May a physician assistant supervise a physician in a resident training program?
+May a PA supervise a physician in a resident training program?

 No. A physician in a resident training program must be supervised by a fully licensed physician.